Cecil Whig: History

 By the 1850s, the Whigs had collapsed as a political party, and the Cecil Whig assumed the stance of the Know-Nothing Party.
 During this period, Maryland's Eastern Shore was a hotspot for Know-Nothing supporters.

-In 1861, after Ricketts' death, the Whig was purchased by Edwin Evans Ewing, who had previously published several letters to the Whig about his experiences traveling to what was then the frontier country of Texas.
+In 1861, after Ricketts' death, the Cecil Whig was purchased by Edwin Evans Ewing, who had previously published several letters to the Whig about his experiences traveling to what was then the frontier country of Texas.
 Under Ewing, the paper became a strong pro-Unionist voice, proudly proclaiming, "Union is life, and Secession is death."
 He also erected a new building to house the paper on the corner of North Street and Whig Street to accommodate more offices and visitors.
 These offices were only utilized for two years, however; on Oct.
 30, 1868 a fire destroyed the building.
 For several years, Ewing wrote editorials lambasting the efforts of local fire companies to save his building, complaining, "Had a ladder of sufficient length been procurable, [we] all agree that the fire could have been easily extinguished; but our Town Commissioners have provided neither ladder, hooks nor axes for such emergencies. [...]
 The hose, in this case, were eaten up by rats, which shows how much attention is paid the engines."
 He replaced the offices with a brick building that now serves as a Cecil Bank, at the corner of North and Whig streets.
 By June 1874, Ewing had built a new plant near his brick offices in Elkton.
 That brick office and plant would last for almost a century, escaping a second fire in 1948.

-Ewing remained editor of the Whig until 1876, when he sold it to local Republican politician Henry R. Torbert in and moved to Topeka, Kansas.
+Ewing remained editor of the Cecil Whig until 1876, when he sold it to local Republican politician Henry R. Torbert in and moved to Topeka, Kansas.
 Under Torbert, the paper focused increasingly on local issues such as the railroad lines.
 In 1894, Henry's son Victor joined the masthead as co-editor and publisher.
 The Torberts sold the Whig in 1906 to Frank E. Williams, who was succeeded by co-editors Edward Johnson and Robert T. Thachery in 1921.